How Much Microgreens to Eat Per Day?

 How Much Microgreens to Eat Per Day - A Summary

-The amount of microgreens you can eat in a day can meet the RDA's for vegetables.
+The amount of microgreens you can eat daily can meet the RDA’s for vegetables.
 Eating microgreens is no different than eating other vegetables.

 As with vegetables, add variety to your diet.